shawnohare/hugo-morphism/README.md

 # Morphism Hugo Theme

-Morphism is a minimalist, clean blog theme for the [static site generator Hugo](https://gohugo.io) that supports mathematical typesetting.
+Morphism is a aesthetically minimal blog theme for the [static site generator Hugo](https://gohugo.io) that supports mathematical typesetting.
 By utilizing copious partial templates the theme is largely customizable.